Brent Montgomery: Career

 During Montgomery's tenure as CEO of ITV America, the company made production and talent deals with TV personalities and celebrities Michael Strahan, WWE star John Cena, Bethenny Frankel, Good Morning America co-host Lara Spencer, Grammy award-winner Timbaland and author/actress La La Anthony.

 In January 2018, Montgomery founded Wheelhouse Entertainment and its production company Spoke Studios.
-He currently serves as CEO of Wheelhouse Entertainment.
+He is CEO of Wheelhouse Entertainment.

 Honors and affiliations

 Montgomery was featured on the cover of The Hollywood Reporter on January 30, 2019, focusing on his new business, the Wheelhouse Group, and highlighting his contributions to reality TV.

 In June 2016, Montgomery was inducted into the Realscreen Hall of Fame as Producer Extraordinaire.

-In 2014 Montgomery became a founding member of the Non-Fiction Producers Association (NPA), the first professional body created to service the non-fiction TV business in the United States, and serves on its executive committee.
+In 2014 Montgomery became a founding member of the Non-Fiction Producers Association (NPA), the first professional body created for the non-fiction TV business in the US, and is on its executive committee.
 In 2017 the NPA merged with PactUS to create NPACT, on whose board and executive committee Montgomery also sits.
 In 2018, he received NPACT's “Inspiration Award for Outstanding Achievement In Nonfiction” as part of the organization's inaugural NPACT Impact Awards.

 Montgomery is a member of Lincoln Center Corporate Fund's newly launched Media and Entertainment Council, and a member of the Paley Media Council.